• Recipes

 15. Cut dough into 12 equal pieces; shape into balls using your hands.

-16. Place in greased 8-inch round or square pan.
+16. Place in greased 8-inch round iron skillet or square pan.

 17. Cover with towel; let rise in a warm place until doubled in size, about 30 minutes.
 For pillowy-soft and fluffy dinner rolls, the second rise is an important step.